prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 {% endhighlight %}

-You can see how the number of ad server targeting variable could get large with many bidders present.
+You can see how the number of ad server targeting variable could get large when many bidders are present.

-{: .alert.alert-info :}
+{% capture noteAlert %}
 The Prebid recommendation is to leave `enableSendAllBids` as **true** when ad server targeting volume is not a concern.
 This approach is more transparent and leaves the decisioning in the ad server.
+{% endcapture %}

+{% include alerts/alert_note.html content=noteAlert %}

 ##### Example of setting enableSendAllBids to false

 Turning off `enableSendAllBids` will cause the system to return only the winning bid.
-If you need to support [deals](/adops/deals.html) though, this could be a problem, as often a deal may be chosen to win over an open market bid.
+However, this could be a problem if you need to support [deals](/adops/deals.html), as often a deal may be chosen to win over an open market bid.

 To make sure that deal bids are sent along with the winning bid in the enableSendAllBids:false scenario, use the `alwaysIncludeDeals` flag that's part of [targetingControls](#setConfig-targetingControls):